Comstock-Cheney Hall

-Comstock-Cheney Hall, also known as Ivoryton Playhouse, is a theater building located in the village of Ivoryton in the town of Essex, Connecticut, US.
+Ivoryton Playhouse, also known as Comstock-Cheney Hall, is a theater building located in the village of Ivoryton in the town of Essex, Connecticut, US.
 It is listed in the National Register of Historic Places.
 The theatre is believed to be the first continuously operating summer theatre in the United States.

 Construction

-Construction began in 1910 and was completed 1911 as a recreation hall for the Comstock-Cheney factory.
+Construction began in 1910 and was completed 1911 as a recreation hall for the Comstock-Cheney factory, a major manufacturing plant in Ivoryton, Connecticut, that was known for making piano keys and actions from ivory.
 The building includes Classical Revival architecture.
 When listed the property included three contributing buildings on an area of 0.6 acre.